wp-insider/simple-membership/simple-membership/readme.txt

 - Updated the password reset shortcode's email field to use a size of 30.
 - Added members meta database table to store additional member data.
 - Added a new option to bulk delete all members from a specific membership level.
+- Added a twice daily cron job event that will be used to do various cleanup tasks in the future.

 = 4.5.4 =
 - Subscriptions can be canceled from the transaction details page of a 'subscription created' transaction (supported for the New PayPal PPCP API and Stripe subscriptions).